History followed one path

 Simplest possible concept

 One concept, probably the simplest, is to replace the TrinketPro from the earlier breadboard VGA from TTL and SRAM with a minimalistic 4-bit TTL CPU.
-We will then get a working system with around 25 chips, or about 30 if we make a custom ALU.
-It will indeed be good enough for Pac Man and Space Invaders, but that will then also be the limit: no chance at all to have any fast scrolling,...Read more »
+We will then get a working system with around 25 chips, or about 30 if we make a custom ALU....Read more »